baneDD/cleancode/content/posts/2019-12-07---Introducing-clean-code.md

 socialImage: '/media/cleancode.jpg'
 ---

+Welcome to my little corner of the internet here at [cleancode.ca](http://www.cleancode.ca).
+This site is a work in progress so please excuse the mess.
+These posts are simple test posts used to test out various features of the blog as I implement them.
+They will be replaced with real content shortly as I'm nearing feature completion.

 > As I review the events of my past life I realize how subtle are the influences that shape our destinies.
 >
 > Nikola Tesla